doubleedesign/comet-components/docs-site/docs/usage/overview.md

 [[toc]]

+## Installation and configuration

+If you are using Comet Components in a custom project, follow the [new implementation guide](../development-new/overview.md) for overall guidance on installing, configuring, and integrating Comet Components into your project to ensure the component classes are available, assets are loaded, etc., before proceeding.

 ## PHP object syntax

 This is the original syntax that components are developed with, and the syntax that the WordPress plugin uses to render components on the front-end.